 The Checker Edging is a super simple idea that I’m sure has been used a zillion times, but I wanted to share since I was asked about it on a couple of makes.

 My blanket model is the Gumball Blanket, which is the very first pattern I ever wrote – back in 2012!
+A great yarn to use would be the acrylic powerhouse, Scheepjes ColourCrafter.
+I get mine from WoolWarehouse but check my sidebar for more Scheepjes retailers near you.

 I made the first ever Gumball blanket shown in the pic above (my photography skills have come a long way, and I yes I used to outline photos in black 😊😊), and someone messaged me asking if I had a pattern for it.
 I wrote back something like, “Yes!
 I’ll send it as soon as I get back home!” …..aaand I promptly got started writing the pattern.